tardate/LittleArduinoProjects/Kinetics/BEAM/Vivian/README.md

 ## Conclusion

 This worked out quite well.
-I was concerned that my super-cheap solar cell was not going to be up to the job but with the QX5252 boost it performs quite well.
+I was concerned that my super-cheap solar cell was not going to be up to the job but with the QX5252 boost it performs quite well:

+* even quite low-light conditions (like an overcast day) are enough to get the "eyes" to flash
+* and a little indirect sunshine (such as indoors when the sun is out) will start to trigger the motor

 ## Credits and References